shammy8/strategic-agenda/README.md

 ## Repo

-This project was generated using [Nx](https://nx.dev/angular) to learn more.
+This project was generated using [Nx](https://nx.dev/angular).
 The main Angular app is inside `apps/translation-projex`.
 But most of the code is lazily loaded from the feature-characters library under `libs/feature-characters`.

 Clone the repository to your local PC and run `npm install`.
 Then run `nx serve` and navigate to http://localhost:4200/ for the dev server.